Daytona (VSA-101) 2000

 Top card is prototype 4200 VSA-101 board number two (dated 34-00) with 32 megs of DDR ram, it is so early it doesn't even have a 3dfx logo on the VSA-100 chip!
 Notice the lack of heatsink?
 The chip runs so cool at 143 mhz that none is required.

-Bottom card is a 4200 series VSA-101 rev. A1 board with 16 meg DDR ram that *we are told* was sold to IBM for use in servers (and the bios even indicates IBM as sub-vender) but I'm starting to doubt that they ever made it to IBM.
-Sources indicate that these were prototype cards modified for production sale, card is dated 45th week, 2000.
+Bottom card is a 4200 series VSA-101 rev. A1 board with 16 meg DDR ram that *we are told* was sold to IBM for use in Unix servers (and the bios even indicates IBM as sub-vender) Sources indicate that these were prototype cards modified for production sale, card is dated 45th week, 2000.

 Another 4200 16MB DDR card and this one is pure prototype- Notice the lack of heatsinks on the main chip dated 3100 (last week of JULY 2000) and voltage regulator (which is soldered, not screwed in place like production), the PCB is darker shade of green, A12 markings in handwritten ink and most notable to the trained eye is that with the exception of the PCI edge connector all the contacts on the circuit board are silver and not gold!
 Compare the unused voltage regulator pad at the top right of the cards, the top is gold but the bottom card is not.
 This is very common on pre-production & prototype 3dfx cards.
 On the back side the production date precedes the upper card by three weeks and there is one area of the circuit board that has been hand reworked.